Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 	- Keys:
 		{
 			"commit_message": "string",
-			"git_command": "string"
 		}
-	- The value of "git_command" MUST be: git commit -m "<commit_message>"
 6. Type constraints:
 	- If User template specifies a type, use that.
 Otherwise, otherwise, the commit <type> MUST be one of: feat, fix, docs, style, refactor, perf, test, build, ci, chore.
 	- Do NOT translate the <type> token into the target language; keep it in English.